Wall of Voodoo: 1977–1983

 Wall of Voodoo released a self-titled EP in 1980 which featured a synthesizer-driven cover of "Ring of Fire."
 The second half of "Ring of Fire" features a dissonant guitar solo covering the theme to the 1966 film Our Man Flint.
 The band's first full-length album, Dark Continent, followed in 1981.
-Much of the material from this record would feature in live shows over the next few years, such as "Red Light", "Animal Day" and fan favorite "Back In Flesh".
+Much of the material from this record would feature in live shows over the next few years, such as "Red Light", "Animal Day" and fan favorite "Back in Flesh".
 Bruce Moreland left the band for the first time soon after this, and Chas Gray performed both bass and synthesizers during this time.
 The band recorded their biggest-selling album, Call of the West, in 1982.
-A single, "Mexican Radio," about border blaster radio stations, became an international hit, peaking at #18 in Canada, #21 in New Zealand and #33 in Australia.
-It also reached #64 in the UK, and was their only Top 100 hit in the United States.
+A single, "Mexican Radio," about border blaster radio stations, became an international hit, peaking at No. 18 in Canada, No. 21 in New Zealand and No. 33 in Australia.
+It also reached No. 64 in the UK, and was their only Top 100 hit in the United States.
 As well, the video received considerable exposure on the newly formed MTV.

 Bill Noland was added as a keyboardist soon after the release of Call of the West.
 That same year, Wall of Voodoo opened for the Residents on the cult band's inaugural tour, "the Mole Show," at Perkins Palace in Pasadena, Halloween 1982, and for Devo's ill-fated televised 3-DEVO Concert in October.

 Wall of Voodoo opened for Oingo Boingo on their Nothing to Fear tour at the Arlington Theater in Santa Barbara in March 1983.
-Stan Ridgway claims that the situation around the band was increasingly chaotic during this era, with a great deal of drug use and out-of-control behavior on the part of the band members, as well as shady behavior by the band's management and record label.
+Stan Ridgway has claimed that the situation around the band was increasingly chaotic during this era, with a great deal of drug use and out-of-control behavior on the part of the band members, as well as shady behavior by the band's management and record label.
 Wall of Voodoo appeared at the second US Festival on May 28, 1983 (the largest concert the band had performed), immediately after which Ridgway, Nanini, and Noland all left the band.
 Stan Ridgway soon went on to a successful solo career.
 He appeared as a guest vocalist on a track on the Rumble Fish score and released his critically acclaimed debut solo album The Big Heat, which included the single "Camouflage", a top ten hit across Europe, in 1986.
 Joe Nanini soon resurfaced in the country rock band Lonesome Strangers.